 Alissa White is an agroecologist and transdisciplinary soil scientist engaged in participatory research on soil health, ecosystem services and sustainable livelihoods.
 Alissa’s research integrates social and ecological data on ecosystem services and climate resilience to explore complex problems, and what drives change when agriculture is faced with ecological crises.
 Her research places farmers as central agents in creating solutions to pressing challenges facing agriculture, highlights the role of networks in supporting farmers' adaptive capacity, and identifies tradeoffs in ecosystem services from alternative soil management strategies.

-As a Postdoctoral Associate with the Gund Institute for Environment and UVM Extension, Alissa is building research collaborations around regenerative agriculture, soil health and ecosystem services in the northeastern US.
+Dr. White is currently the Senior Manager for Climate and Agriculture for the American Farmland Trust where she oversees the implementation of research and programs that address climate change and soil conservation in New England.
+As a Postdoctoral Associate with the Gund Institute for Environment, Alissa built research collaborations to generate usable and context-specific information for farmers and policy makers about soil health and payment for ecosystem services.
 She holds a PhD in Plant and Soil Science from UVM, and earned her BA in Environmental Studies from UC Santa Cruz.